Block Persister Service Reference Documentation

 ) *Server

-This constructor initializes all components required for block persistence operations, including stores, state management, and client connections.
+This constructor initializes all components required for block persistence operations, including stores and client connections.
 It accepts optional configuration functions to customize the server instance after construction.

 Parameters: